marshallwp/SecretManagement.Warden/README.md

 # SecretManagement extension for BitWarden
-This module is an extension vault for the PowerShell SecretManagement module.
+This module is an extension vault for the [Microsoft.PowerShell.SecretManagement](https://www.powershellgallery.com/packages/Microsoft.PowerShell.SecretManagement) module.
 It wraps around the official [Bitwarden CLI](https://github.com/bitwarden/clients/tree/master/apps/cli) to interface with Bitwarden and Vaultwarden instances.
 This module works over all supported PowerShell platforms on Windows, Linux, and macOS.

 Supported Commands:
 `Get-Secret`, `Get-SecretInfo`, `Remove-Secret`, `Set-Secret`, `Test-SecretVault`, `Unlock-SecretVault`